Boone Hall: 2020 plantation wedding controversy

 Many former plantations open to the public allow venue rentals, most specifically for weddings.
 Boone Hall Plantation offers multiple buildings and locations on the property for these events.
-However, as publicly pointed out recently by Ryan Reynolds and Blake Lively who were married at Boone Hall Plantation in 2012, plantation weddings are controversial.
+However, plantation weddings are controversial.
 In fact, wedding sites like the Knot stated they would cease promoting sites like Boone Plantation out of respect for the people who were enslaved at these places.
-As Reynolds told a Fast Company reporter recently, "It’s impossible to reconcile.
+Ryan Reynolds, who had a wedding at the venue in 2012, told a Fast Company reporter, "It’s impossible to reconcile.
 What we saw at the time was a wedding venue on Pinterest.
 What we saw after was a place built upon devastating tragedy.
 Years ago we got married again at home—but shame works in weird ways.
 A giant fucking mistake like that can either cause you to shut down or it can reframe things and move you into action.
 It doesn’t mean you won’t fuck up again.
 But re-patterning and challenging lifelong social conditioning is a job that doesn’t end.”

 Representatives from Boone Hall Plantation issued a statement to Fox News saying, "We treasure all our relationships with couples that have chosen to get married at Boone Hall, and, when needed, respond to them in private, honest, and personal discussions to address any concerns they may have.
 The discussions are heartfelt as we want to listen and put love and respect at the center of any issues that arise.
 We will always work to be a part of the solution for our couples, not a part of the problem”.